cassiscash/website/content/_index.md

 weight = 20

 [[extra.list]]
-title = "Security aware"
+title = "Simple"
-content = 'Get A+ scores on <a href="https://observatory.mozilla.org/analyze/adidoks.org">Mozilla Observatory</a> out of the box.
-Easily change the default Security Headers to suit your needs.'
+content = "Cassis works in a traditional client-server topology, and only touches Bitcoin indirectly, therefore it is very easy to reason about and to implement wallets that talk to it."

 [[extra.list]]
-title = "Fast by default ⚡️"
+title = "Cheap"
-content = 'Get 100 scores on <a href="https://googlechrome.github.io/lighthouse/viewer/?gist=7731347bb8ce999eff7428a8e763b637">Google Lighthouse</a> by default.
-Doks removes unused css, prefetches links, and lazy loads images.'
+content = "Because it never touches the blockchain, transfer made through Cassis can be many orders of magnitude cheaper than other methods of making Bitcoin payments."

 [[extra.list]]
-title = "SEO-ready"
+title = "Fast"
-content = "Use sensible defaults for structured data, open graph, and Twitter cards.
-Or easily change the SEO settings to your liking."
+content = "A Cassis Registry creates atomic transfers using pre-authorized scopes from participants.
+It's a fast operation with no communication overhead that takes less than a second."

 [[extra.list]]
-title = "Full text search"
+title = "Compatible"
-content = "Search your Doks site with FlexSearch.
-Easily customize index settings and search options to your liking."
+content = "Transfers can be made conditional using a <i>hash-timelocked</i>-like scheme, so they can interface with the Lightning Network and other Bitcoin-native protocols atomically."

 [[extra.list]]
-title = "Page layouts"
+title = "Social"
-content = "Build pages with a landing page, blog, or documentation layout.
-Add custom sections and components to suit your needs."
+content = "Cassis relies on <i>friend-to-friend</i> trust networks, so it in some ways it can also strenghten trust ties and grow communities of Bitcoiners, which is always good."

 [[extra.list]]
-title = "Dark mode"
+title = "Micropayments"
-content = "Switch to a low-light UI with the click of a button.
-Change colors with variables to match your branding."
+content = "Since Cassis transfers are not ever expected to be settled individually, they can be very small and thus power all types of commerce and online use-cases."

 +++